Daddoon/BlazorMobile/README.md

 ```

 **NOTE:** **WebApplicationFactory.SetHttpPort** is not mandatory anymore as if the app fail to bind on your specific port, it will fallback on another available port.
 But you can still use it for your specific needs and in order to assign a fixed port for remote debugging sessions.

+### BlazorMobile 3.0.4-preview7.19365.7 to 3.0.5-preview8.19405.7

+Nothing to do !
+You only need to update your Blazor project according to [Blazor 3.0.0-preview8.19405.7 requirements](https://devblogs.microsoft.com/aspnet/asp-net-core-and-blazor-updates-in-net-core-3-0-preview-8/).

 ## Authors